 I am looking forward to our on-line class, Introduction to Environmental Issues.
-Our course and syllabus will open on Brightspace Saturday, December 16, and runs through Friday January 12.
-If you look through the Brightspace page and don't see material of all eight units listed, don't be alarmed!
+I'll publish our course and syllabus on iLearn on Friday December 13, with the course officially starting on Saturday December 14 and running through Friday January 17.
+If you look through the iLearn page and don't see material of all eight units listed, don't be alarmed!
 I only post material one unit at a time to avoid confusion.

 The course will be divided into eight "units", each a different topic, but you'll find many of the topics overlap.
 I'll post a new "unit" every Tuesday and Saturday.
-Our first unit is meant to take it slow and get everyone used to several Brightspace tools as well as a course introduction.
+Our first unit is meant to take it slow and get everyone used to several iLearn tools as well as a course introduction.
 There will be a new assignment with most of our units, so it is very important to schedule plenty of time throughout every half-week to cover material and assignments.
 There is a lot of ground to cover over four weeks, and it will be very easy to fall behind if you let too many days go by.
-I'll publish a full syllabus on Dec 16, the first day of the course.
+I'll publish a full syllabus on Dec 14, the first day of the course, which will include a bit of a "break" at the end of December for the Holidays.

 This course will incorporate many documents and your own research.
 We'll be delving onto a wide array of topics, including population dynamics, renewable energies, and climate change.
-We'll rely heavily on the Brightspace platform to communicate, so please familiarize yourself with logging on to Brightspace if you haven't already.
+We'll rely heavily on the iLearn platform to communicate, so please familiarize yourself with logging on to iLearn if you haven't already.
 Marist's Help Desk can be a great asset if this is your first online course.
 I recommend setting aside time every day to check in or do some work, especially since some of our assignments will involve conversing and responding to fellow students.

 There is no required textbook for this course.
 If you live in the tri-state area, I'd like you to purchase "The Hudson, An Illustrated History of the Living River" by Stanne, Panetta and Forist (Rutgers Press).
-I like this book because it's relatively inexpensive and covers many environmental concepts clearly and concisely.
+I like this book because its relatively inexpensive, and covers many environmental concepts clearly and concisely.
 Only buy this book if you live in the general Hudson area, including New York, New Jersey, or Connecticut.
 The course itself is NOT a "Hudson River" course, and I use any local materials to illustrate larger concepts of changes in ecology and management.
 Many people in the class live nowhere near the Hudson.
 If that's you, do not bother buying the Hudson textbook.
 I'd like to talk with you via email about other texts that will be appropriate to your region, rather than try to shoe-horn you into a book that isn't appropriate.
 I do not rely heavily on textbooks, and if you are mail-ordering books, that's no worry for our first units since I'll provide a scanned copy of our readings.